otavioborges/armduino_board/README.md

 ### Power source

-The board feature automatic source selection using a LM385 and P-MOSFET (same arragement as Arduino UNO&trade;).
+The board feature automatic source selection using a LM385 and P-MOSFET (same arrangement as Arduino UNO&trade;).
 External power range goes from 6~30VDC.
 Max current supported 0.5A.

 ### Programmer/Debugger